 Literacy is such an important skill, but not every child loves to read or even has access to books. #MacombReads aims to change that.

 #MacombReads is a free event open to all kids including those outside of Macomb County.
-Registration is required for the drive-thru portion of the event, but is not necessary for the virtual component.
-You can register and watch virtual events at misd.net/MacombReads.
+Registration is required for the event.
+You can register at misd.net/MacombReads.